 In 2016, she published her first book, Merce Cunningham: Beyond the Perfect Stage that is now in the collection of the Museum of Modern Art, George Pompidou Center, Dia Arts Foundation, and MassMoca.

-Her photographs have been exhibited at 92nd Street Y, The Library for the Performing Arts at Lincoln Center, The Edward Hopper House, The Gallery at the College of Staten Island (CUNY), Endicott College Spencer Gallery, Chicago Museum of Contemporary Art, Pitts River Museum at Oxford University, The Walker Art Museum, ArtsWestchester, LOOK3 Photo Festival, Jacob’s Pillow, Lower Manhattan Cultural Council, Museum of the City of New York, Hudson Opera House Gallery, New York State Theatre at Lincoln Center, Roy Furman Gallery at Film Society, Gerald H. Lynch Theatre at John Jay College and Rockland Center for the Arts.
+Her photographs have been exhibited at 92nd Street Y, The Hirshhorn Museum at the Smithsonian, The Library for the Performing Arts at Lincoln Center, The Edward Hopper House, The Gallery at the College of Staten Island (CUNY), Endicott College Spencer Gallery, Chicago Museum of Contemporary Art, Pitts River Museum at Oxford University, The Walker Art Museum, ArtsWestchester, LOOK3 Photo Festival, Jacob’s Pillow, Lower Manhattan Cultural Council, Museum of the City of New York, Hudson Opera House Gallery, New York State Theatre at Lincoln Center, Roy Furman Gallery at Film Society, Gerald H. Lynch Theatre at John Jay College and Rockland Center for the Arts.

 Berger graduated with a BA in Communications from the University of Massachusetts in Amherst and studied photography at Hampshire College with Jerome Liebling.

 She worked as a photographer for NYC’s Department of Transportation in the 1980’s documenting New York City’s infrastructure and public works.